tze088/tp/docs/DeveloperGuide.md

 Use case ends.

+**System: StudyCircle (SC)**
+**Use Case: UC14 - Set a repository link for a group**
+**Actor: User**
+**Preconditions: The specified group already exists within SC**

+**MSS**

+1. User requests for a <u>list of groups (UC6)</u>.
+2. User enters repository link and specified group.
+3. SC sets the repository link for the specified group and displays a confirmation message.

+    Use case ends.

+**Extensions**

+* 2a.
+The repository link input is invalid or empty.

+    * 2a1.
+SC shows an error message.

+      Use case resumes from step 2.

+* 3a.
+The specified group already has a repository link.

+    * 3a1.
+SC replaces the existing repository link with the new one and notifies the user.

+      Use case ends.

+* *a.
+At any point the user decides to cancel the operation.

+  Use case ends.

+**System: StudyCircle (SC)**
+**Use Case: UC15 - Retrieve a Repository Link for a Group**
+**Actor: User**
+**Preconditions: The specified group already exists within StudyCircle (SC).**

+**MSS**

+1. User requests for a <u>list of groups (UC6)</u>.
+2. User specifies the target group to retrieve its repository link.
+3. SC retrieves the repository link for the specified group.
+4. SC displays the repository link, copies it to the system clipboard and shows a confirmation message that the link has been copied.

+    Use case ends.

+**Extensions**
+* 3a.
+The specified group does not have a repository link set.

+    * 3a1.
+SC shows a message indicating that no repository link has been set for the group.

+      Use case ends.

+* *a.
+At any point the user decides to cancel the operation.

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.